 - Adjust for Fit: Adjust the straps so the vest is snug but not too tight.
 You should be able to fit two fingers comfortably between the straps and the dog’s body.

-- Check for Comfort: Ensure the vest does not restrict movement or cause discomfort and make any necessary adjustments before use.
+- Check for Comfort: Ensure the vest does not restrict movement or cause discomfort, and make any necessary adjustments before use.

 When Should I Put My Service Dog Harness on My Dog?